 |Verbal Reasoning||130 - 170 scale, in 1 point increments|

 |Quantitative Reasoning||130 - 170 scale, in 1 point increments|

 The Chopras 10 key insights into the GRE:

 - The GRE selects questions in groups, or stages meaning that it is critical to perform well section by section rather than question by question.

-- The difficulty of questions is governed by performance in the preceding ones.
-Difficulty levels therefore alter in accordance with the student's answers as they progress through the test.
+- The difficulty of questions is governed by performance in the preceding section.
+Difficulty levels therefore alter in accordance with the student's answers as they progress through the later section of the test.

 - The first section is reflective of an 'average' difficulty level.

 - The student has the provision to skip, navigate and return, and change their responses within a section.
 However, once they finish with a section, they cannot return to it.

 - There is a 'mark and review' feature to mark questions the student may want to review later.